kotoMJ/security-showcase-android/android-keystore-compat/readme.md

 KeystoreCompat library is written in Kotlin language.

-So in case of usage this library from java project (without existing dependency on Kotlin) you need also to add dependency on `org.jetbrains.kotlin:kotlin-stdlib:1.0.6` or `org.jetbrains.kotlin:kotlin-stdlib:1.1-M04`
+So in case of usage this library from java project (without existing dependency on Kotlin) you need also to add dependency on `org.jetbrains.kotlin:kotlin-stdlib:1.0.6`

 ## UseCase ##